SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 A fallthrough statement can appear anywhere inside a switch statement, not just as the last statement of a case block, but it may not be used in the final case block.
+It also cannot transfer control into a case block whose pattern contains variable bindings.

+..
+TODO: Need a decided-on name for "var" bindings.

 For an example of how to use a fallthrough statement in a switch statement, see “Fallthrough” in the :doc:`../LanguageGuide/ControlFlow` chapter of the :doc:`../LanguageGuide/index`.